Some results and problems on tournament structure: Equivalence with the problem of El-Zahar and Erd o s: the easy half

 \end{thm} \Proof Every set that is stable in $G$ is transitive in $T$, so $\chi(T)\le \chi(G)$.
 Now let $X$ be transitive in $T$, and let $<_P$ be the partially ordered set with element set $X$ in which for $v_i,v_j\in X$, we say $v_i<_P v_j$ if $i<j$ and $v_jv_i\in E(T)$.
 This is indeed a poset, because if $i<j<k$ and $v_i,v_j,v_k\in X$, and $v_jv_i,v_kv_j\in E(T)$, then $v_kv_i\in E(T)$ (since $X$ is transitive and so $v_iv_k\notin E(T)$).
 Every totally ordered subset of the poset is a clique of $G$ and so has size at most $\omega(G)$; and hence by (the dual of) Dilworth's theorem, $X$ can be partitioned into $\omega(G)$ subsets, each an antichain of the poset and hence each a stable set of $G$.
 Thus $\chi(G[X])\le \omega(G)$ when $X$ is transitive in $T$; and so $\chi(G)\le \omega(G)\chi(T)$.
 This proves \ref{graphtotour}.~\bbox

-{\bf Proof of \ref{erdosconj}, assuming \ref{tourconj}.\ \ } We proceed by induction on $t$; so we may assume that $t\ge 3$, and there exists $d_1$ such that for every graph $G$ with $\chi(G)\ge d_1$ and $\omega(G)<t-1$, there are anticomplete subsets $A,B$ of $V(G)$, both with chromatic number at least $c$.
-Let $c_2=\max(2d_1,2c)$; by the assumed truth of \ref{tourconj}, there is an integer $d_2\ge 1$ such that if $G$ is a tournament and $\chi(G)\ge d_2$, there is a complete pair $(A,B)$, where $A,B$ both induce tournaments with chromatic number at least $c_2$.
+{\bf Proof of \ref{erdosconj}, assuming \ref{tourconj}.\ \ } We proceed by induction on $t$; so we may assume that $t\ge 3$, and there exists $d_1$ such that for every graph $G$ with $\chi(G)\ge d_1$ and $\omega(G)<t-1$, there are vertex-disjoint subsets $A,B$ of $V(G)$, both inducing subgraphs with chromatic number at least $c$, with no edges between $A$ and $B$.
+Let $c_2=\max(2d_1,2c)$; by the assumed truth of \ref{tourconj}, there is an integer $d_2\ge 1$ such that if $T$ is a tournament and $\chi(T)\ge d_2$, there is a complete pair $(A,B)$, where $A,B$ both induce tournaments with chromatic number at least $c_2$.
 Let $d=td_2$.
 Let $G$ be a graph with $\chi(G)\ge d$ and $\omega(G)<t$.
-We must show that there are anticomplete subsets $A,B$ of $V(G)$, both with chromatic number at least $c$.
+We must show that there are disjoint subsets $A,B$ of $V(G)$, both inducing subgraphs with chromatic number at least $c$, and with no edges beteeen $A,B$.
 We may therefore assume that for every vertex $v\in V(G)$, the subgraph induced on its neighbour set has chromatic number less than $d_1$.

 Let $V(G)=\{v_1\LL v_n\}$, and let $T$ be the tournament such that $G$ is its backedge graph under the numbering $v_1\LL v_n$.
 From \ref{graphtotour}, it follows that $\chi(T)\ge d/t= d_2$.
 By \ref{tourconj}, there exist disjoint $A',B'\subseteq V(T)$ with $A'$ complete to $B'$, such that $T[A'],T[B']$ both have chromatic number at least $c_2$.
 Choose $i$ minimum such that one of